plewis/plewis.github.io/phylogenetics/lab-revdiv.md

     phySeq.clamp(D)
     mymodel = model(exchangeabilities)

 The last line above is a little obscure.
 RevBayes needs to have an entry point (a root node, if you will) into the DAG, and any stochastic node will suffice.
-Here I've supplied <tt>exchangeabilities</tt> when constructing mymodel, but I could have provided <state_freqs>, <birth_rate>, <clock_rate>, etc., instead.
+Here I've supplied `exchangeabilities` when constructing mymodel, but I could have provided <state_freqs>, <birth_rate>, <clock_rate>, etc., instead.

 Add one more line to this section of your file: